Find Affordable College Courses

 Hollywood, CA

 You’ll be in good company if you decide to attend Los Angeles Film School.
 It ranked #5 on our 2023 Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
-LA Film School is a moderately-sized private for-profit school located in the city of Hollywood.
+LA Film School is a medium-sized private for-profit school located in the city of Hollywood.

 Women make up 28% of the film majors at the school.